December 5, 2019

 21.090(1)(ll)- Public assistance for children.

 21.090(c), (d), (e), and (i) - Tools, materials, library, equipment, inventory and supplies up to $10,000; farm trucks, equipment, tools, stock and seed up to $4,500; cabin or dwelling of a miner or prospector, cars, implements and appliances for mining and a mining claim you work up to $4,500; arms, uniforms, and accoutrements you are required to keep.

 687B.260 - Life insurance proceeds if you are not insured.

 687B.280 - Group life or health policy or proceeds.

 687B.290 - Annuity contract proceeds.

 695A.220 - Fraternal benefit society benefits.

 This list includes the majority of bankruptcy exemptions available in Nevada.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Nevada may have changed the amounts since this list was last updated in January of 2012.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+However, it doesn't cover all exemptions.
+Also, states often create qualification requirements for specific exemptions, and Nevada might have changed the amounts since this list was last updated.
+Check the Nevada Revised Statutes or with a local bankruptcy lawyer.

 To learn more about bankruptcy exemptions, the state exemption system, and the homestead exemption rules, read Bankruptcy Exemptions – What Can I Keep When I File for Bankruptcy?